Bill & Coo Suites and Lounge – Luxury, boutique hotel with an infinity pool, posh spa, and fine dining restaurant overlooking Megali Ammos Beach.

 Bill & Coo Suites and Lounge – Local Transport

 - Walking: The hotel is located just south of Mykonos Town on a hill overlooking the sea near Megali Ammos Beach.
 Bill & Coo Suites and Lounge is a short walk to Megali Ammos beach and the village (Chora), where you’ll find most of the island’s best dining, nightlife, and shopping.
-Little Venice and the windmills are a 16-minute walk (1.3km) away, the Old Port is a 19-minute walk (1.5km) away, and 2 excellent sunset viewpoints are nearby at Boni’s windmill (1.4km, 19-minute walk) and 180° Sunset Bar (2.2km, 6-minute drive uphill).
+Little Venice and the windmills are 1 km away, the Old Port is 1.5 km away, and 2 excellent sunset viewpoints are nearby at Boni’s windmill (1.5 km) and 180° Sunset Bar (2 km uphill).
 The road to and from town does not have a sidewalk and is pretty busy with cars, so exercise caution when walking, especially at night.
 That said, most people do walk in this area, so drivers are used to sharing the space with pedestrians here.

 - Scooters and ATVs: Scooters are the main mode of transportation for the locals, and ATVs are super popular with tourists, but if you’re unfamiliar with the terrain, these can be very dangerous to drive.
 The roads in Mykonos are zig-zagging, hilly, narrow, littered with potholes, sometimes dirt roads, and without street lights in most areas outside of Mykonos Town.
 And that’s not to mention the aggressive drivers, some of the world’s worst.
 A rental car is a much safer bet than a scooter or ATV, and can just as easily reach the more remote beaches on the island.